openhab/openhab-docs/_addons_bindings/zwave/doc/polycontrol/btze_0_0.md

 0 -> disabled

 1 to 2147483647 -> enabled no. of seconds
-The following option values may be configured, in addition to values in the range 0 to 2147483647 -:
+The following option values may be configured -:

 | Value  | Description |
 |--------|-------------|